Jim-Dillon/react-feedback-form/README.md

 # Project Notes

-This project is an app for a feedback form.
-With this form you can submit, edit and delete pieces of feedback.
-The data is stored and fetched from a mock backend json-server.
+This project is an app I built for a feedback form from my React course.
+With this form you can submit, edit and delete pieces of feedback, while providing ratings which have their average calculated.
+The data is stored and fetched from a mock backend (json-server).

 # How to Use